-While running the Certified Scrum Developer Training at SQS London, we went through an amazing journey across TDD and BDD techniques using C# as a main programming languages.
+While running the Certified Scrum Developer Training at London, we went through an amazing journey across TDD and BDD techniques using C# as a main programming languages.

 For some of us, it was a good practice that helped us to refresh our rusty programming skills, for others was a way to move a Tester role to a Software Developer Engineer in Testing role.